 Reduce Emissions: Our environment also benefits from the use of solar power.
 Instead of burning fossil fuels that pollute our atmosphere to generate electricity, solar panels generate electricity with zero pollutants at all!
 The average household will reduce 2-5 tons of carbon emissions released into our atmosphere each year!

-Incentives: This summer, Alberta will be implementing a program that will lower the cost of installing solar panels on homes and businesses.
+Incentives: Alberta now has a program that will lower the cost of installing solar panels on homes and businesses.
 The Small Solar Photovoltaic (PV) program will build on programs already available for farms, municipalities, and Indigenous communities by extending solar PV incentives to the rest of the province.
-Details of the program will be posted on vibrantsolar.ca once the information becomes available.
+Please visit https://www.efficiencyalberta.ca/ for more information.

 Off-grid systems are generally called stand-alone systems and are not connected to the utility grid.
 100% of your electricity is generated by your solar energy system which is custom designed for the amount of electricity that you consume.
 Solar panels provide power during the day and also charge a bank of batteries that supply power at night or when the weather is really poor.
 These systems are most common in remote locations without utility service and can provide electricity for a number of applications such as homes, cottages, outbuildings, RV's, or agricultural pumps, gates, security systems, and traffic signs.